 PrEP Simple But Not Easy

 Taking PrEP every day isn’t complicated.
-It’s just one pill a day and you have pretty excellent protection against HIV if you don’t miss it.
+If you are taking it i pill form, it’s just one pill a day and you have pretty excellent protection against HIV if you don’t miss it.
 However, just because it is easy doesn’t mean it’s not hard to do.
 Coming from my perspective, I can admit that developing strategies to meet this demand can be tricky.

 I think I mentioned before that this effort even boggles the minds of public health researchers, scientists, and medical providers.
 The challenge of getting healthy individuals to take oral PrEP as prevention really involves a lot of behavioral factors that vary for every person, and I don’t believe any one strategy will hold the eventual answer.
 I wanted to look at some more ways people track their use of PrEP.

 Do you remember that pillbox your grandma had?
 It was labeled with every day of the week, Monday through Sunday.
 At the beginning of the week, they would fill up the container and faithfully follow the days.
 This one works pretty well especially if you are on other daily medications.
 Pairing medications with the consent of your doctors and pharmacist’s recommendation is a great way to keep one accountable for your entire health regimen.
 If you practice these methods, eventually the use becomes habit.

 Now if we step into the twenty-first century, we have apps for that too.
 Take a look in your smartphone app store and search for pill reminder tools.
 I found the ‘Tablet Reminder Tool’ as a simple and effective way to stay on track with my medication.
 Drugs.com also has a pill reminder app that allows you to put in multiple drugs and even can remind you when it is time to get a refill on your prescription.